THE ASCENSIONIST MUSIC VIDEO

 To rise, one must first fall.

-The one who has fallen crawls through the mire, seeking footing, but still without sight.
-He becomes the Wanderer: cast into wilderness, blind to purpose or direction.
+The one who has fallen crawls through the mire, seeking footing but still without sight.
+He becomes The Wanderer, cast into wilderness and blind to purpose or direction.
 No clarity.
 No compass.
 Only inertia and the weight of unformed matter.

 It is not yet meaning.